Weld Mesh

 Step 1 – Mark Area

-Establish a direct line to delineate the fence running between the two end posts.
+Mark a line between the two end posts.

 Step 2 – Measure Post Distance